 There’s a lot of great content out there that can help you improve your finances – way more than anyone can discover by themselves.
 For the past few years, almost all of the content I’ve consumed has come in the form of blogs and podcasts.
-I recapped 9 of my favorite podcasts in a post I wrote a few months ago.
+I recapped 9 of my favorite podcasts in another post.

-In today’s post, I want to share a few of my favorite YouTube channels that I’ve been watching over the past few months.
-I think all of these channels can help readers like you who are interested in optimizing your finances.
+What follows is a post that shares some of my favorite YouTube channels that I’ve been watching over the past few months or years.
+I think all of these channels can help readers like you who are interested in improving or optimizing your finances.